24 hours customer service +9779849693351

 Overview

-Your journey commences with a venture through the Thorong La Pass to reach Chame, Pisang, and Manang, all of which boast unique biospheres.
-In the Manang Braga Village, you’ll discover a meditation cave and the Milarepa Monastery, a sacred site where the renowned yogi Milarepa meditated for six years, attaining enlightenment.
+Begin your journey with the Thorong La Pass trek to Chame, Pisang, and Manang, each with unique biospheres.
+Explore Manang Braga Village, home to a meditation cave and Milarepa Monastery, where the yogi Milarepa attained enlightenment after six years of meditation.
 The ecological diversity of the Manang Valley is astounding, encompassing subtropical jungles and high, arid landscapes.
 Local festivals in this region resonate with Tibetan culture, a testament to the enduring traditions of the Gurung and Lama ethnic groups.
-As you trek towards the Thorong La Pass, you can also choose to embark on the Tilicho Lake trek, returning to Yak Kharka.
-The Thorong-La pass via Tilicho Lake is the ultimate destination of the circuit trek, offering a chance to leave your mark on one of the world’s highest lakes.

 Manang: A Cultural Melting Pot

-The Thorong La Pass Trek takes you through a region rich in cultural diversity, with various tribal and ethnic groups residing in the Manang Village, nestled in the heart of the Central Himalayas of Nepal.
+The Thorong Pass Trek takes you through a region rich in cultural diversity, with various tribal and ethnic groups residing in the Manang Village, nestled in the heart of the Central Himalayas of Nepal.
 The primary inhabitants of this region are the Gurungs, who trace their roots back to Tibet.
 The remoteness of this area has preserved the traditional use of plants as medicine, even in a field as sparsely documented as ethnobotany.

 The Trekking Route